Underemployment Just Isn't Working for U.S. Part-Time Workers

 7. Increase Access to Paid Leave

 Twelve states and 23 jurisdictions have passed paid sick day laws to give workers job-protected sick time for short-term illnesses (generally at least five to seven days annually for full-time workers and prorated for part-time workers).
 Eight states and the District of Columbia have adopted paid family and medical leave laws, which provide paid leave to help workers recover from a serious illness, bond with a new child, or care for a seriously ill loved one.
+The need for this has been amplified during this COVID-19 health crisis since it would help prevent the spread of contagion while also keeping workers attached to their jobs.
 Members of Congress have introduced federal legislation—the Healthy Families Act for paid sick days and the FAMILY Act for paid family and medical leave—modeled on these state laws.

-The report also suggests further research on how to promote economic mobility for lower-wage workers who would like more hours to increase their income and to create an economy that works for all in the face of the changing nature of work.
+The report also suggests further research and data collection that would inform the effort to create more economic mobility for lower-wage workers who want more hours and increased income.
+These study recommendations could also help create an economy that works for all in the face of the changing nature of work.

-The Center for Law and Social Policy will release the full report in March 2020.
+The Center for Law and Social Policy will publish the full report in Summer 2020.

-2. See Julia Wolfe, Janelle Jones, and David Cooper, ‘Fair workweek’ laws help more than 1.8 million workers: Laws promote workplace flexibility and protect against unfair scheduling practices.
+3. See Julia Wolfe, Janelle Jones, and David Cooper, ‘Fair workweek’ laws help more than 1.8 million workers: Laws promote workplace flexibility and protect against unfair scheduling practices.
 Economic Policy Institute, Report, July 19, 2018.
-Also see: https://nwlc-ciw49tixgw5lbab.stackpathdns.com/wp-content/uploads/2019/10/Fair-Schedules-Factsheet-v2.pdf
+Also see: https://nwlc- ciw49tixgw5lbab.stackpathdns.com/wp-content/uploads/2019/10/Fair-Schedules-Factsheet-v2.pdf